chainsync-official/docs/nftdata/API.md

           }
         ]
       },
-      "mirror": 1, // 1: this nft is a mirror nft 0: normal nft
+      "mirror": 1, // 1: this nft is a mirror nft 0: normal nft 2 this nft not support for mirror "mirrorData": {
-      "mirrorData": {
         "chain_id": 137, // origin collection chain Id
         "contract": "0xa0e8a9941d1e1bc2ed25f138be6b0b51c059b298", // origin collection contract address